palmaresHQ/palmares/README.md

 But also

 - You dream with Angular or think Javascript should be less _Script_ and more _Java_: [Nest.js](https://nestjs.com/)
-- You just want to build your shiny new MVP with an opinionated set of tools you are familiar: [Redwood.js](https://redwoodjs.com/), [wasp-lang](https://wasp-lang.dev/), [t3stack](https://create.t3.gg/)
+- You just want to build your shiny new MVP with an opinionated set of tools you are already familiar: [Redwood.js](https://redwoodjs.com/), [wasp-lang](https://wasp-lang.dev/), [t3stack](https://create.t3.gg/)
 - You don't want to rely on third party, and want the full package: [Adonis.js](https://adonisjs.com/) or [Encore.js](https://encore.dev/)
 - You think that the Mouse is better than the Keyboard and you hate Code Editors in general: [Supabase](https://supabase.com/) and [Strapi](https://strapi.io/)